eclipse-vertx/vert.x/core_manual_groovy.md

 To create an HTTP server you call the `createHttpServer` method on your `vertx` instance.

     def server = vertx.createHttpServer()

 ### Start the Server Listening

 To tell that server to listen for incoming requests you use the `listen` method:

     def server = vertx.createHttpServer()

     server.listen(8080, "myhost")

 The first parameter to `listen` is the port.

 The second parameter is the hostname or ip address.
-If the hostname is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.
+If it is omitted it will default to `0.0.0.0` which means it will listen at all available interfaces.

+The actual bind is asynchronous so the server might not actually be listening until some time *after* the call to listen has returned.
+If you want to be notified when the server is actually listening you can provide a closure to the `listen` call.
+For example:

+    server.listen(8080, "myhost") { asyncResult -> println "Listen succeeded ? ${asyncResult.succeeded}" }

 ### Getting Notified of Incoming Requests

 To be notified when a request arrives you need to set a request handler.
 This is done by calling the `requestHandler` method of the server, passing in the handler:

     def server = vertx.createHttpServer()